hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_vintage_map_of_the_stars_and_constellations_with_d_7318ec8e-f7d6-4887-8256-c6ed1fe54153-0_3.content.md

 ## Contact Us

 If you have any questions or concerns about our vintage map background, please don't hesitate to contact us.
-You can reach us at [email protected] or through our social media channels:
+You can reach us at me@pavolhejny.com or through our social media channels:

 -   Twitter: [@CosmicMap](#twitter)
 -   Instagram: [@CosmicMap](#instagram)